zachvalenta/gitlax/README.md

 * put `gl` on `$PATH`
 * done  😌

-📝 I'm using Bash version 3.2 but `gl` should work on all modern Bash versions
+📝 I'm using Bash version 3.2